iamkanishka/CSS-Practice/Readme.md

 So We will be Looking These CSS3 features and Learn as we go on.
 1. Cascading Style Sheets.
 What is CSS ?
 Why we use CSS ?
 Introduction - CSS3
+2. Inline, Internal and External CSS.
+Different ways of writing CSS in HTML File - CSS3